-The application site is the north east corner of a large housing site (applications 09/0740 and 13/0378 refer) but has been removed from the scheme following the purchase of the land by United Utilities (UU).
+The application site is the north east corner of large housing site (applications 09/0740 and 13/0378 refer) but has been removed from the scheme following the purchase of the land by United Utilities.
 A housing scheme for 422 houses has recently been approved to the south and west of the site (application 17/0095 refers).

 Members will be aware that United Utilities is working along the Fylde Coast to improve the quality of the bathing water by removing large volumes of clean surface water from the foul sewer system, to ensure that spills of untreated foul water into the sea are minimised.
 The scheme is known as the Surface Water Separation Scheme.
-This is a requirement of the Environment Agency's National Environment Programme (NEP) and the European Union Bathing Waters' Directive.
+This is a requirement of the

+Environment Agency's National Environment Programme (NEP) and the European Union Bathing Waters' Directive.

 A number of surface water attenuation basins are proposed around Marton Moss to store surface water during periods of heavy rainfall.
 The water would then discharge to the new Magnolia Pumping Station (application reference 16/0860) and into the sea via the existing Harrowside Outfall.
-A similar scheme proposed for land at the rear of Chapel House, Chapel Road is subject to a separate planning application and is listed at Item 7 of the Agenda (application reference 17/0118).
+A similar scheme proposed for land at the rear of Chapel House, Chapel Road is reported at Agenda Item 8 (application reference 17/0118).